EE - Electrical Engineering

 EE 856.
 Information Theory (3).

-Introduction to information theory for students of communication theory, computer science, and statistics.
-Introduces the definitions of entropy, relative entropy, and mutual information.
+Introduces information theory for students of communication theory, computer science and statistics.
+Introduces the definitions of entropy, relative entropy and mutual information.
 Discusses asymptotic equipartition property, entropy rates of a stochastic process, channel capacity, differential entropy and Gaussian channel.
 Prerequisite: EE 754.